Nanny Taxes in New York

 Overtime Pay for Nannies in New York

-Household employees in New York are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Household employees in New York must be paid at least time and a half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required when work is performed on a holiday.
 While federal law exempts live-in employees from overtime requirements, New York requires live-in household workers to be paid at least time and a half for hours worked over 44 in a week.

 New York State Unemployment Tax & Rate